 If the scenario sounds vaguely familiar, I spun a similar yarn about the hypothetical Mr. Smythe earlier this month.

-Surviving North American records include a complete issue of National Enquirer from 2013, copies of the 1965 Highway Beautification Act and the U. S. Constitution’s Preamble, and half of a 1948 Farmer’s Almanac.
+Surviving North American records include a complete issue of National Enquirer from 2013, copies of the 1965 Highway Beautification Act, the U. S. Constitution’s Preamble, and half of a 1948 Farmer’s Almanac.

 A recent dig, about 48 kilometers northwest of the ruins of what scholars think was a dam or possibly a fortification, archeologists uncovered legible business records.